-Galveston College is dedicated to improving the quality of life for all Galvestonians by providing them the means to avail themselves of greater economic, cultural and recreational opportunities
+Galveston College is dedicated to improving the quality of life for all Galvestonians by providing them the means to avail themselves of greater economic, cultural and recreational opportunities.

-The College will endeavor to provide each student with a program suited to his/her needs, interests and abilities, within the financial capability and legal limitations of the institution.
+The College will endeavor to provide each student with a program suited to his/her needs, interests and abilities, within the financial capability and legal limitations of the institution or in cooperation with other colleges in the region.

 Galveston College is an Equal Opportunity institution.
-Every person, regardlesss of race, color, religion, sex or national origin shal! have equal opportunity to participate in, and be a part of, any program or service offered by Galveston College.
+Every person, regardless of race, color, religion, sex or national origin shall have equal opportunity to participate in, and be a part of, any program or service offered by Galveston College.